woss/woss.github.io/pages/on-substrate.md

 });
 ```

+Naturally you need to have the `api` instantiated and connected to your chain.
+See how it is done [here](https://polkadot.js.org/api/start/create.html)

 ## How to batch the transactions

 First of all the chain must have the `pallet-utility` installed and `runtime/src/lib.rs` properly configured.